-After some testing, I had the option to make a strategy to add timeouts.
+After some testing, we had the option to make a strategy to add timeouts.
 Promises using implicit node features.
-Now, I’ll walk you through how to execute this in your own code, with some helpful enhancements I made en route.
+Now, we’ll walk you through how to execute this in your own code, with some helpful enhancements I made en route.

 Making a Timeout

-Presently, we’re going to execute a timeout for our promise by making another promise.
+Presently, we will execute a timeout for our promise by making another promise.
 Hence, we’ll make another promise.
-And, they can reject after the measure of time.
+And they can reject after the measure of time.
 Also, we’ll race the two promises to see which one completes first.

 Well, The Node Promise API has work in work for this called Promise.race.
-So, It takes in a rundown of promises.
+So, it takes on a rundown of promises.
 Additionally, then returns the consequence of the primary promise to determine or reject.

 Clearing the Timeout